NewcastleRSE/rse-team-website/mike-simpson.md

       partner: Professor Rachel Franklin
       year: 2022-
       tasks:
-        - Analysis of RSE Jorunal Data between 2018 and 2020 to study the effect of hte pandemic on publications by female academics.
+        - Analysis of RSA Journal Data between 2018 and 2020 to study the effect of hte pandemic on publications by female academics.
         - Creating visualisations of the results of the analysis.
     - title: DOLFIN
-      partner: Newcastle University School of , Newcastle upon Tyne Hospitals (NHS Foundation Trust), Oxford University NPEU
+      partner: Professor Jeremy Parr, Newcastle upon Tyne Hospitals (NHS Foundation Trust), Oxford University NPEU
       year: 2022-2022
       tasks:
         - Development of an Android/iOS app to collect data for a Clinical Trial